hamzaja/js-some-fun-problems/README.md

     square Array Using iteration : performance time = 2009.6876490041614MS

 From the following results its very clear that if we have large number of array then the best practice is to avoid iteration

+3. anagram:  check if stings are anagram of each other

+4. duplicate: returns all duplicate items of an array